Clients Are Always Our First Priority

 Irrevocable and Asset Protection Trusts

-A Long Island estate planning attorney at the Law Offices of Steven M. Adler, PLLC can help you decide which option is right for your individual situation.
+A Long Island estate planning attorney at Adler Law can help you decide which asset protection option is right for your individual situation.

 Exempt Property Laws in New York

-According to federal law and § 5205 of the New York Code, certain personal property is exempt from creditors.
-Exempt property includes, among other things, the following items:
+According to federal law and § 5205 of the New York Code, certain personal property is exempt from creditors. examples of exempt property includes, among other things, the following items:

 - Wedding rings